Marvin the Paranoid Biological Android

-One was with a "free" cover for $899 and there are more expensive options with the SloRoller Hyberbolic chamber and other bits like the Series II charcoal basket for various price points upwards from my $999 to $1599 et al, all based on what you are getting in your package.
+One comes with a "free" cover for $899 and there are more expensive options with the SloRoller Hyberbolic chamber and other bits like the Series II charcoal basket for various price points upwards from my $999 to $1599 et al, all based on what you are getting in your package.

 KJ Egg in the pallet

-Overall, this thing is not the BGE drama show when it comes to assembly due to the sanity in Engineering of the Hinge system Kamado Joe now use.
+Overall, this thing is not the BGE drama show when it comes to assembly, due to the sanity in Engineering of the Hinge system Kamado Joe now use.

 The install guy put it together while I yakked at him about the Kettle Joe and I even showed him the fine job I had done sealing the Kettle Joe and it's few peculiar quirks plus the most awesome price I had paid for it!

-I offered to help him lift it but he ignored me and did his own thang.
+I offered to help him lift it but he ignored me and just did his own thang.